 An element that complicates the process of dating Poverty Point is the fact the property was plowed for agricultural purposes for more than 100 years before it was protected by the state.
 The concentric rings of ridges are now only about three feet high whereas most of those rings when originally constructed were at least five feet high.
 Plowing would have had the effect of taking soil from the peaks and dropping it in the troughs.
 Any artifacts in that soil would have been disturbed as part of the process.
 John Griffin, an archaeologist with the National Park Service, first declared Poverty Point should be established as a National Monument in 1960, stating: "Poverty Point is the largest and most complex Late Archaic occupation and ceremonial site yet found in North America."
 Congress wouldn't get behind it back then, although Poverty Point did become a National Historic Landmark in 1962.
 The State of Louisiana bought a 400-acre section of the site in 1972 and opened it to the public in 1975 as the Poverty Point Commemorative Area.
 The state built a museum on the property to display artifacts found there, then Congress designated the site a National Monument in 1988.

 Poverty Point is managed by the state and National Parks passes don't work.
 Poverty Point became a United Nations World Heritage Site in 2014.
 The state park facilities are open to the public from 9 am to 5 pm daily, except closed on Thanksgiving Day, Christmas Day and New Years Day.
-Entry fees: $4 per person ages 13-61, 62 and over free, 12 and younger free.
 Poverty Point is a day-use only park.
+There are entry fees.